-- The planning (section 32) report accompanying PC71 states that the NPS-UD resolves any conflict, by over-riding the CRPS and the directive provisions of Chapter 6, which requires avoidance of urban development outside of existing urban areas, GPAs and FDAs.30 However, nowhere in the section 32 report or application material does the author closely examine the wording of Policy 8 of the NPS-UD, or explain how it "resolves" this perceived tension. - in a manner that does not create tension or conflict.
+77. In my view, it is possible to interpret and apply the NPS-UD and CRPS in a manner that does not create tension or conflict.
 While I acknowledge that there is a legal aspect to this, I consider the CRPS, and its avoid framework in Chapter 6, to represent a method that achieves the requirements of the NPS-UD when it is read as a whole.
 The reason I say this is that Policy 8 in my view provides a pathway for providing flexibility to allow for responsive decision-making (subject to certain criteria being met), but it does not direct any substantive outcome.

-70. It is my planning opinion that:
+78. It is my planning opinion that:

-- (a) The NPS-UD and the CRPS can be reconciled together, in a way that does not absolve the need to comply with the directive elements of the CRPS;31 and - (b) If the applicant is correct that there is insurmountable tension or conflict, then the proper approach would be to either:
+- (a) The NPS-UD and the CRPS can be reconciled together, in a way that does not absolve the need to comply with the directive elements of the CRPS;38 and - (b) If the applicant is correct that there is insurmountable tension or conflict, then the proper approach would be to either: - (i) seek an amendment to the CRPS;39 or - (ii) refer the matter to the Environment Court under section 82(2), which is a clause that provides relief where there is a disagreement about whether an RPS gives effect to a National Policy Statement.